2025 Legal Guide to Selling a Gun in Rhode Island (RI) for 2026

 If the goal is simply to dispose of a firearm legally, owners can surrender it to local law enforcement.
 This method is safe and compliant, but it may result in losing out on the potential value the firearm could earn in a legitimate sale.

-Anyone purchasing a firearm from a licensed firearms dealer must complete a Bureau of Alcohol, Tobacco & Firearms form 4473 (firearms transaction form).
-This form will be maintained by the dealer.
-A firearms purchaser must, under the permanent provisions of the Federal Brady Law, also undergo a National Instant Criminal Background Check System check, which will be performed by the firearms dealer.
+Any individual purchasing a firearm from a licensed dealer (FFL) must complete the ATF Form 4473 (Firearms Transaction Record), which the dealer maintains.
+Furthermore, under the permanent provisions of the Federal Brady Law, the firearms purchaser must undergo a federal background check using the National Instant Criminal Background Check System (NICS), which is performed by the licensed firearms dealer.

-In order to purchase a firearm legally through a Federal Firearms Licensed dealer, the buyer must be 18 years old to purchase rifles, shotguns and ammunition.
+To purchase a firearm legally through a Federal Firearms Licensed (FFL) dealer in Rhode Island, the buyer must be at least 18 years old to purchase rifles, shotguns, and ammunition.
 Buyers looking to purchase handguns must be at least 21 years old.

-- Has been convicted in this state or elsewhere of a crime of violence
+- Has been convicted in Rhode Island or elsewhere of a crime of violence (e.g., murder, manslaughter, assault with a dangerous weapon, robbery, burglary).

-- Has, in this state or elsewhere, entered a plea of nolo contendere to or been convicted of an offense punishable as a felony under § 12-29-5
+- Has entered a plea of nolo contendere to or been convicted of an offense punishable as a felony under the Domestic Violence Prevention Act (§12-29-5).

-- Has, in this state or elsewhere, entered a plea of nolo contendere to or been convicted of any of the following offenses punishable as a misdemeanor under § 12-29-5:
+Has entered a plea of nolo contendere to or been convicted of any of the following offenses punishable as a misdemeanor under the Domestic Violence Prevention Act (§12-29-5):

 - Simple assault